resynth1943/no-blm-promos/README.md

 ## Contributions

 All contributions are welcome.
 Submit a merge request if you'd like to add or site, or an issue if you'd like to remove an ineffective / false filter.

+If your issue with this repository is purely of political substance, please take it elsewhere.
+I'll immediately close issues which 'disagree' with this, since they're irrelevant to the project.
+I will not take harrassment as a result of creating this repository, and any violators of this will be reported to GitHub with swiftness and precision.